 Arany Kaviár

 Fish is normally an afterthought in Budapest restaurants because seafood is difficult to source in a landlocked country and many freshwater species are endangered and hence banned from fishing.
 Arany Kaviár has a fish farm in the Hungarian countryside populated with species like sturgeon that were once common in the local rivers.
-The highlights of chef László Kanász's fish tasting menu are the sterlet terrine stuffed with foie gras, presented playfully as maki rolls, and the roasted sturgeon served with vegetables and topped with caviar.
-The 5-course menu runs €70 per person (€110 with wine pairing).
+These comprise much of the la carte list and the seven-course tasting menu (€110 without wine pairing).

 Be sure to come with a full wallet if you're also eyeing the caviars.
-Entry level chum salmon sells for €23 (30 grams), and prices quickly reach triple-digit territory, topping out at €330 for the DeLuxe selection (50 grams), which includes ossetra and Iranian beluga.
+Entry level chum salmon sells for €20 (30 grams), and prices quickly reach triple-digit territory, topping out at €300 for the DeLuxe selection (50 grams), which includes ossetra and Iranian beluga.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
-But this means I must rely on readers to support my work.
-If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).